How AI and IoT Can Change Transportation Management

 AI and IoT make delivery faster and easier than ever.
 Customers expect immediate delivery—and warehousing and shipping technology is the only way to manage that demand.
 IoT also increases the transparency of the transportation process, which consumers value and appreciate.

 In particular, IoT’s tracking and reporting capabilities may enable the use of estimated arrival times down to the minute—not the day or even the hour.
 This will optimize route planning and boost customer service, especially with regards to the last mile and reverse last mile.

 Moreover, AI and IoT improve the quality of life of drivers.
 They don’t have to deal with the headaches of labor-intensive paperwork, and they can spend fewer hours on the road getting to their destinations.
-This improvement in the trucker lifestyle has a direct impact on the client satisfaction and on business profitability.
+This improvement in the trucker lifestyle has a direct impact on client satisfaction and on business profitability.

-Artificial intelligence and Internet of Things are quickly taking over transportation management.
+Artificial intelligence and the Internet of Things are quickly taking over transportation management.
 These technologies are optimizing shipment and making processes more efficient, productive, and profitable.
 We expect that trucking capacity concerns will be a thing of the past when AI and IoT data analysis and prediction come into play.

 Do you want to be transported into the future on a wave of technology?

 Reach out to Redwood today to learn more about how your business can benefit from artificial intelligence and IoT integrations in 2018!